elyseronzier/elyseronzier.github.io/_posts/2021-08-28-Blocky-Linux-HacktheBox.md

 The first thing we can do with all the information we have gathered, is have a look at the .jar files to see if they contain anything useful.
 To do this, we need to unzip the files we have and decode them.
 Because it's a .jar extension, we can use the JD-GUI tool to do this.
 This provides us with a nice UI and IDE to decode the .jar files we want to view.
-We can now read the contents of the BlockyCore.jar file because thats the one of interest since the /wiki directory points us to it.
+We can now read the contents of the BlockyCore.jar file because that's the one of interest since the /wiki directory points us to it.

 In it we find credentials!
 ```
 sqluser = root
 sqlpass = ****************
 ```
+So now let's try the different ports we can login to.
+We try FTP, it doesn't succeed.
+We use them on the login page but again, this doesn't work.
+Same thing with the SSH address.

+Then I realised that maybe the user-name wasn't root, but the user that was also root.
+So I decided to check the name of the web blog writer.
+I try Ryan as this is the name found in the .jar files.
+This doesn't work.
+Finally, I realise Ryan's alias is *Notch* on the website.
+So i use Notch and the password and successfully enter through the SSH port.

+I can now easily grab the user.txt flag!

+**PRIVILEGE ESCALATION**

+First thing to do in in the shell, is to try the *sudo -l* command to check our current privileges.
+We can use the same password and the result tells us that the user has the permission to run all commands on Blocky.

+This means we can just go ahead and open our root session using the following command:

+*sudo -i*
+*sudo su* also works fine.

+And a root session has been opened.
+We can now grab the *root.txt* flag in the root directory.

+And that's the box!